Monday, October 4, 2021

 Massive album sales and airplay enabled the Bee Gees to place all three singles ("How Deep Is Your Love", "Stayin' Alive", and "Night Fever") as well as this song never released as a single to reach The Top 500 Songs of the Rock Era*: "More Than A Woman".

 Those four classics the brothers wrote in a weekend were just the tip of the iceberg.
 Not only were they writing songs for themselves, but others too, and those songs began to be released and move up the charts at the same time too.
 The brothers also wrote "If I Can't Have You", which is featured in another pivotal moment in the movie when Travolta's character rejects Annette (played by Donna Peskow) as his dance partner and as a lover.
 Yvonne Elliman turned that song into a fourth #1 from the album.
-Although "More Than A Woman" was not released as a single, the Bee Gees let Tavares record it as well, and that version became a minor hit.
+Although "More Than A Woman" was not released by the group as a single, the Bee Gees let Tavares record it as well, and that version became a minor hit.

 The "Saturday Night Fever" Soundtrack rocketed to the top of the charts, selling albums like hotcakes.
 Within months, it became the top-selling album of all-time, an honor it carried for years until Michael Jackson's Thriller toppled it.
 The soundtrack, which has now sold over 40 million copies, still is the #7-selling album in history.